-The 9M55K rocket is 7.5m long and weighs over 800kg.
-It is fitted with either a warhead containing 72 HE-FRAG (High-Explosive Fragmentation) submunitions or HE-FRAG separable unitary warhead.
+The 9M55K rocket is 7.5m-long and weighs more than 800kg.
+It is fitted with either a warhead containing 72 HE-FRAG (high-explosive fragmentation) submunitions or HE-FRAG separable unitary warhead.
 It can also be fitted with a warhead containing five Bazalt MOTIV-3F anti-armour submunitions.

-The fire control system for Smerch is the Vivari FCS which can function automatically or under manual control.
+The fire control system (FCS) for Smerch is the Vivari FCS which can function automatically or under manual control.

 One Vivari system controls the six Smerch launchers in a unit and is housed in a separate command vehicle.
 It has either one or two E-175 computers to calculate ballistic and targeting data for each launcher.

 The aerial vehicle, which uses GPS (Global Positioning System), has the same 70km range as the 9M55K rocket and can transmit data for up to 30 minutes.

 The initial version of the Smerch MLRS was known as BM-30 Smerch.

 The MLRS with the 9A52-2 launch vehicle is an upgrade of the basic version of the BM-30 Smerch.
 It has a salvo time of 40 seconds and a maximum speed of 60km/h.
 The firing range is between 20km and 120km.

 The 9A52-4 Tornado is a new modernised version with a lightweight launch vehicle that can carry six launch tubes when compared to the traditional capacity of 12 tubes.
 It features either a 9Ya295-type modular container or a MZ-196-type reloadable container.